ibm-cloud-docs/hs-crypto/overview.md

 * **Cryptographic operations**

-  {{site.data.keyword.hscrypto}} supports the Enterprise PKCS #11 over gRPC (GREP11) API for cryptographic operations.
+  {{site.data.keyword.hscrypto}} supports the standard PKCS #11 API and the Enterprise PKCS #11 over gRPC (GREP11) API for cryptographic operations.
 The operations include generating keys, encrypting and decrypting data, signing data, and verifying signatures.
 The cryptographic functions are executed in HSMs and can be accessed through APIs to provide hardware-based protection for your applications.

 * **Security certification**